 Linux fdisk Tutorial With Examples

-Hi, creating and deleting partitions in linux generally done in cli which makes some user confused.
-Here I will look it more detail but if you prefer gui you can use gparted too
+Hi, creating and deleting partitions in Linux generally done in command line interface which makes some user confused.
+Here I will look it more detail but if you prefer GUI you can use

 In order to get more detailed help man page of fdisk can be used.

 Simple and fast way to get fdisk options with the parameters following command can be used.

 Disk on the Linux system can be listed with the following fdisk command.
 In order to get detailed information about disks fdisk need root privileges.
 In the recent versions of Ubuntu the special disk named ram disks also listed with

 As we see from the screenshot information like disk name, path, size, sectors count, logical and physical sector sizes are provided with the command.

 Fdisk Interactive Shell